Saturday, 30 November 2013

 - Medium close up of Jamal's face all black eyes showing he is possessing with under-lighting.
 This is out main idea, as we feel this image conveys our basic narrative without giving too much away.
 It also provides the perfect interpretation for the readers to acknowledge.

-HISTORY AND BACKGROUND OF SUPERNATURAL HORRORS
+BACKGROUND AND HISTORY OF SUPERNATURAL

-Monday 25 November 2013
+Monday, 25 November 2013

 MOCK UPS